nikoladhima/Duel-Warriors-Hub/README.md

-This script has a Key System but don't worry, It's very easy and uses LootLabs!
+This script has a Key System but don't worry, It's very easy and uses WorkInk!

 (Scroll down for the script)